MoOx/phenomic/docs/content/docs/usage/styling.md

 [cssnext](#cssnext)
 so you have a built-in modular CSS pre-processor.

-> Note that it's very easy to add another pre-processor like Sass or LESS.
+> It's very easy to add another pre-processor like Sass or LESS.
 > You can look directly in the default ``webpack.config.js`` and look for the
-> css section.
-A commented part is waiting for you ;).
+> CSS section.
+A commented part is waiting for you with lot's of comments so
-> That said we don't recommend this solution.
+> you can adjust to your need.

 The future-proof syntax / Local CSS is the recommended solution that play nice with React.